rust-lang/rfcs/text/0000-placement-box.md

 * Is there a significant benefit to building in linguistic support for `&uninit` rather than having the protocol rely on the unsafe methods in `PlacementAgent`?

+* Can these traits be used in some manner to support dynamically-sized types (DST)?
+A small amount of forward-thinking was applied, in that the trait definitions genralize the `Data` type parameter via the `Sized?` generalization marker, but this RFC explicitly is not attempting to address DST support, and the placement `in` expression syntax fundamentally *should not* be used to compute instances of unsized values.

+  My guess is that the `Placer` API itself is likely to be too impoverished to support DST, since `make_place` itself is not given any information about the value's size and alignment, since the trait was designed to be used with `in (<place-expr>) <value-expr>`, where we can compute the size and alignment from the static type of `<value-expr>`.
+But it is possible that an extension of `Placer` could provide the needed methods and then be used with `PlacementAgent`.
+(This may be an argument for removing the `Sized?` generalization marker from `Data` in `Placer`, but for keeping the `Sized?` marker on `Data` in `PlacementAgent`.)